-I admit I have used Fantasy Football Nerd's lineup assistant a couple of times this fantasy season.
-But it was mostly to get a third opinion roster decisions when my league host wasn't providing the best advice.
-So I guess it could be useful as another source to reference if you're unsure about a particular roster move.
+I admit, I have used Fantasy Football Nerd's lineup assistant a couple of times this fantasy season.
+But it was mostly to get a third party opinion on roster decisions when my league host was falling short in its predictions.
+In that sense, it could be useful as a secondary source to reference if you're unsure about a particular roster move.

 On the other hand, while it is dead-basic, I do like how they've configured their Waiver Wire Report.
 They put the best available players at each position next to existing players on your team (along with their projected point output).
 This makes it much easier to identify players for which to submit a waiver claim.

 From a business perspective, it seems that the Nerd should put more of their free seasonal tools (like the trade analyzer) behind a paywall.
 Users seeking free tools will undoubtedly have a good time experimenting with these standard Fantasy Football Nerd features.

 My advice is that strictly seasonal players should sign-up early and take advantage of their draft preparation tools.
 Otherwise, just hold-off purchasing a subscription until the following season.